-The exact cost of your solar system will depend on the applicable Massachusetts solar state rebates and utility incentives available in your area and the type of solar installation you chose.
-Using a qualified installer who is familiar with the local incentives and permitting process will ensure that you get the most from your investment.
+The exact cost of your solar system will depend on the applicable home solar rebates and incentives available in your area that you qualify for and the type of solar installation you chose.
+Using a qualified solar energy installer who is familiar with the local incentives and permitting process will ensure that you get the most from your investment.

 Are there any government tax incentives or rebates?

 One of the great elements of solar power in the U.S. is that there are large number of tax incentives and rebate programs that exist to make it easier to afford solar power for your home.
 The solar installer that you select will be up to date on all the applicable incentives based on where you live but below are some of the basics:

 - Solar Investment Tax Credit: Investment Tax Credit (ITC) allows individuals to deduct 26% of the cost of a solar system from individual federal income taxes and has helped grow residential and commercial annual solar installations by 1,600 percent since its implementation in 2006.2

 - Individual State Rebates: Many states offer cash rebates that are either flat amount or are based on the size of your solar power system – check out the U.S. government’s Database of State Incentives for Renewables & Efficiency for more information on the rebates in your area;

 - Property Tax Exemptions for Residential Solar: Many state and local governments also specifically exclude the added value of a home solar energy system from your annual property taxes.
 There are currently 38 states offering property tax exemptions for renewable energy, reducing the financial burden on the taxpayer for installing a solar power system.3

 - Municipal and Utility Rebates: In addition to the federal and state incentives, many local municipalities and utilities may also offer incentive programs for home solar.
 Please check out the Database of State Incentives for Renewables & Efficiency for any qualifying solar incentives in your specific area.